-This multi-media survey course introduces students to masterpieces of Russian architecture, painting, theater, and cinematography.
-It is designed to enhance students' knowledge of the artistic and spiritual aspects of Russian culture, as well as to provide insights into traditions, lifestyle, and the psychology of Russian people.
+271 (spring 2011) Visual and Performing Arts in Russia: This multi-media survey course introduces students to masterpieces of Russian architecture, painting, theater, and cinematography.
+It is designed to enhance students' knowledge of the artistic and spiritual aspects of Russian culture, as well as to provide insights to traditions, lifestyle, and the psychology of Russian people.
 Visits to art museums and theater performances are required.
+Tanght in English.